yuripreparatore/Studio-Ghibli-Nord-Wallpapers/README.md

 I don't own any rights to these wallpapers.

-Resolution of images is 3840x2160 (in some case original images are resized)
+Resolution of images is 3840x2160 (in some case original images was resized)

 ## Sample